JonasAlfredsson/docker-on-tmpfs/README.md

-# docker-on-tempfs
+# docker-on-tmpfs
-GitHub Action which mounts a tempfs volume on `/var/lib/docker`.
+GitHub Action which mounts a tmpfs volume on `/var/lib/docker`.